aws-samples/amazon-sagemaker-huggingface-benchmark/README.md

 </p>

 ### 3b.
 Environment Setup, SageMaker Notebooks
-* `git clone` repo to your SageMaker Notebook (can do on start up, or in notebook terminal)
+* `git clone` this repo to your SageMaker Notebook (can do on start-up, or in from the terminal in SageMaker Notebooks)
-* With SageMaker Notebooks/HuggingFace DLCs, the existing Conda PyTorch kernels meet the basic installation requirements already, `conda_pytorch_latest` kernel reccomended
+* With SageMaker Notebooks & HuggingFace Deep Learning Containers, the existing conda PyTorch kernels meet the basic installation requirements already. `conda_pytorch_latest_p36` kernel reccomended.
 * To install any extra required packages, simply uncomment and run the provided cells at the start of each Jupyter Notebook containing `!pip install PACKAGE_NAME`
 * Customize your environment variables in .env with your AWS information
-   * Note: you may have to update your SageMaker execution role using the commented code provided in the .env file
+   * Note: if running in SageMaker Notebooks, you may have to update your SageMaker execution role manually in all .py scripts using the commented Python code provided in the .env file.

 ## 4. Getting Started with a Custom Benchmark

-By customizing repository files using the process described by Option 1 or Option 2 below, the benchmarking experimental design shown above can be changed.
-The design is changed via Option 1 or 2 by means of updating the file: `data/interim/experimental_design.csv` programmatically.
+The benchmarking experimental design can be changed by customizing repository files, using the process described by Option 1 (Notebooks) or Option 2 (Makefile) below.
+The design is changed via Option 1 or 2 by means of updating the file `data/interim/experimental_design.csv` programmatically.

 Other HuggingFace AutoModels may be loaded for benchmarking by changing the environment variable `HF_MODEL`.
 An alternative dataset from the HuggingFace Hub may also be automatically loaded to this repo by changing the environment variable `HF_DATASET`.
-However, if changing the dataset, you will have to also adjust: `wrangle_datasets.py` which is used to load data, preprocess/tokenize it, and upload it to S3.
+However, if changing the dataset, you will have to also adjust `wrangle_datasets.py` which is used to load data, preprocess/tokenize it, and upload it to S3.
 Additionally, if you are changing the modelling task, be sure to update the SageMaker training script in `src/models/train_model.py`.
-All imports of src in Jupyter Notebooks are done by default in this repository using relative module imports, rather than package installs with `pip install -e`.
+All imports of src in Jupyter Notebooks are done in this repository using relative module imports so things work out of the box, rather than requiring package installs with `pip install -e`, however you may change this if desired.

 When getting started with customization, exploring the process using the provided Jupyter Notebooks (Option 1) is reccomended.
-After you are comfortable with the format for your benchmarking experiment, faster iteration is enabled using the Makefile commands described in Option 2.
+After you are comfortable with the format for your benchmarking experiment, faster iteration can be done using the Makefile commands described in Option 2.

 ### 4a.
 Getting Started Option 1: Notebooks (reccomended to start)